 I ❤ Guimaras

-Before heading back for lunch, we had enough time to take photos in this park (OMG I forgot to ask the name of this place) where stands the GUIMARAS letterings everybody is looking for when taking pictures.
+Before heading back for lunch, we had enough time to take photos in this park (OMG I forgot to ask the name of this place) where stands the GUIMARAS letterings every tourist is looking for.
 I mean, it’s like a must-have photo or else people won’t believe you’re actually there.

 Another famous spots in Guimaras, of course, are the mango plantations.
-Yep, there are more than one mango farm in the island – that I haven’t ask Manong, but I know there’s at least two.
+Yep, there are more than one mango farm in the island – that I haven’t ask Manong about the exact number, but I know there’s at least two.
 Or three.
 Correct me here, guys!

 Since we were there off season, we didn’t witness the golden farm of mangoes.
-But we were able to visit one farm and take pictures for free!
-But really, I am sooooo full of regret I didn’t research first about when is the best time to go to Guimaras.
+But we were able to visit one farm, roam around, and take pictures for free!
+But really, I am sooooo full of regret I didn’t research first about when was the best time to go to Guimaras.

 And of course, and I’m not sure why, I usually don’t go back home with no “pasalubong”.
 The Trappist Monastery is one of (if not the only) place to shop for goodies that are best to bring for our friends and families.
 As expected, almost every food there are made of mangoes.
 Trappist Monastery is actually the only Trappist monastery in the Philippines.
 If you are not familiar with the word “Trappist” but are a Google nerd but too lazy to open a new tab and search, here goes the meaning: relating to a branch of the Cistercian order of monks founded in 1664 and noted for an austere rule that includes remaining silent for much of the time.

 One of my favorite parts of the tour was the Guisi lighthouse.
-I am not just a lover of the world, I am a lover of the past.
+I am not just a lover of the world, but I also am a lover of the past.
 Naks!
-Well, that’s why if I were a diver, I’d dive every wreck discovered.
-It just amazes me looking at these old places that were used to be A-okay.
-Change amazes me, like seeing a whale face to face.
-It’s a big deal I will never forget.
-OMG now I want to see a whale face to face.
+Well, that’s why if I were a diver (or a really good swimmer, at least), I’d dive every underwater wreck discovered.
+It really amazes me just looking at these old places.

 Read more of my Guisi Lighthouse experience here >>